mmadsen/lnraw/_posts/2016-02-14-seriation-classification-experiment.md

 Here, I describe the first such comparison.

-The full Github repository for this and related seriation classification experiments is:  [seriation-classification](https://github.com/mmadsen/experiment-seriation-classification)

 ### Experiment:  SC-1 ###

 SC-1 is a simple contrast between two regional network models.
 A regional network model is a time-transgressive description of the interaction patterns that existed among a set of subpopulations, described by an "interval temporal network" representation (see [note 2](http://notebook.madsenlab.org/project:coarse%20grained%20model/model:seriationct/experiment:experiment-seriationct/2014/11/28/more-temporal-networks-python.html) and [note 1](http://notebook.madsenlab.org/project:coarse%20grained%20model/model:seriationct/experiment:experiment-seriationct/2014/07/28/implementing-temporal-networks-in-python.html) about the implementation of such models).